proper/JLDemo/README.md

 # JLDemo

-A demo project based on Swift 3 & Xcode 8and Xcode 8, for iPad only.
+A demo project based on Swift 3 & Xcode 8, for iPad only.

 Git-flow workflow was used to develop the app.